Skip to main content

 Near-field shading from row-to-row and structural obstructions:

-• Linear Shading (2D): IRIS model for standard row-to-row shading on flat terrain
+• Row-to-Row Beam Shading - DC Field Level: Analytical model for standard row-to-row shading on flat or uniformly sloped terrain

-• 3D Shading - DC Field Level (Legacy): Ray-tracing approach for complex DC field geometry, limited to single DC field scope
+• 3D Shading - DC Field Level (Legacy): Shadow volume projection for complex DC field geometry, limited to single DC field scope

-• 3D Shading - Site Level (Version 12+): Polygon clipping algorithm for full site-level 3D shading with broad-phase and narrow-phase collision detection (automatically enabled with 3D scene)
+• 3D Shading - Site Level (Version 12+): Polygon clipping algorithm for full site-level 3D shading (automatically enabled with 3D scene)

 Electrical Effect of Shading